TrebledJ/trebledj.github.io/collections/_posts/misc/2022-11-15-hkcert-2022-cpp-harming-website.md

 ## Pikachu used charm!
 It’s not very effective.

-The pipeline is apparent: receive POST request → generate IV → init state → encrypt → Base64 → send JSON → bye bye.
-Can we flip this around to get back the original message?

-To make our life easier (and also because curiousity), let’s see if the encryption library is open-source.
+To make our life easier (and also because of curiousity), let’s see if the encryption library is open-source.
 OSINT time!
 Googling “*charm.c uc_encrypt site:github.com*” leads us to [dsvpn](https://github.com/jedisct1/dsvpn), which links us to [charm](https://github.com/jedisct1/charm).
-Both are GitHub repositories using the same charm.c used in the challenge.
+Both are GitHub repositories using the same charm.c as the challenge.

-Also, the source gives us clues we might’ve missed in our initial analysis.
+The source gives us obvious clues we might’ve missed in our initial analysis.
 For example, the key should be 32 bytes long.
-This was quite helpful, as Ghidra for some reason grouped the 32nd byte apart from the first 31 bytes.
+This was quite helpful, as Ghidra for some reason grouped the 32nd byte apart from the first 31 bytes; and I spent half an hour figuring out what went wrong.

 Now that we have the source, we can use it directly for our solve script!
-Sweet!

 ```c
 int main() {